-Youth violence prevention is a top priority for Attorney General Eric Holder, Acting Assistant Attorney General Mary Lou Leary, and policymakers, practitioners, researchers, and community members across the nation.
-In spite of consistent decreases in juvenile violent crime arrests nationwide since 1994, many localities continue to seek information and strategies to better prevent and respond to youth violence (Office of Justice Programs: National Forum on Youth Violence Prevention, Retrieved March 2013).
+Youth violence prevention is a top priority for Attorney General Eric Holder, Principal Deputy Assistant Attorney General Mary Lou Leary, and policymakers, practitioners, researchers, and community members across the nation.
+In spite of consistent decreases in juvenile violent crime arrests nationwide since 1994, many localities continue to seek information and strategies to better prevent and respond to youth violence (Office of Justice Programs: National Forum on Youth Violence Prevention, Retrieved February 24, 2014).

 The Bureau of Justice Statistics resource, Violent Crime Against Youth, 1994-2010 (December 2012), presents trend data on a number of different points related to the topic.
 For example, from 1994 to 2010, the rate of serious violent crime occurring on school grounds declined by 62%.
 Also presented is information on the non-reporting of violent crimes by youth victims.
 During a 2002-10 period of analysis, the most frequent reasons youth provided for not reporting violence were that the incident was reported to another individual such as a school official (30%), was considered not important enough to the victim to report (15%), or was considered to be a private or personal matter (16%).
 Another reason youth provided for not reporting the victimization to police was that the offender was a child (7%).